Greeting from the Director

 |● Dynamics of collisionless magnetic reconnection in the three-dimensional open system|

-We advance our research on the dynamics and self-organization phenomena of the structure formation in the plasma by large-scale simulation.
-For example, we study 1) the multi-hierarchy simulation model in which macroscopic and microscopic physics are expressed consistently and simultaneously on the collisionless magnetic reconnection, 2) the particle simulation on plasma instability and anomalous resistivity in the current sheet, 3) the dynamics of plasma structure formation in the energy open system, and 4) the physics of the structure formation and self-organization in the magnetic-confinement plasma, and other topics.
+We advance our research on dynamics and self-organization phenomena of structure formation in plasma by large-scale simulations.
+For example, we study 1) the multi-hierarchy simulation model in which macroscopic and microscopic physics are expressed consistently and simultaneously on collisionless magnetic reconnection, 2) the particle simulation on plasma instability and anomalous resistivity in the current sheet, 3) the dynamics of plasma structure formation in an energy-open system, and 4) the physics of structure formation and self-organization in magnetic-confinement plasma, and other topics.
 We will provide education and advance the research in these fields.

 | ● Research on basic plasma phenomena by means of particle simulations|

 We study basic physical processes of edge plasma by means of particle simulations.
 In particular, dynamics of plasma near solid wall and structural formation related to the interaction between plasma and neutral gas are investigated by using a supercomputer.